obiwan87/odin-intellij/README.md

 # Odin Support for IntelliJ

 This plugin adds support for the [Odin programming language](https://www.odin-lang.org) to IntelliJ IDEA.
+You can add it to your JetBrains IDE using the "Plugin" settings panel or by visiting the [Plugin Page](https://plugins.jetbrains.com/plugin/22933-odin-lang-support).
 ## Resources

 * [Odin Website](https://www.odin-lang.org)